A classic comfort food with a unique but oh-so-delicious twist. These Slow Cooker Chicken Sloppy Joe Sliders are a winner for the entire family.

 Put that slow cooker to work!

 Yeah, we thought you’d say that.
-That’s why our healthy Slow Cooker Sloppy Joe Sliders are just what you need.
-If you can’t be home midday to turn on the slow cooker then consider making the chicken filling on the weekend when you are home then reheating it while you bake the sweet potato rounds.
+That’s why our healthy Slow Cooker Chicken Sloppy Joe Sliders are just what you need.
+If you can’t be home mid-day to turn on the slow cooker, then consider making the chicken filling on the weekend when you’re home, then reheating it while you bake the sweet potato rounds.

-You can even take it a step further and make a double batch and freeze half for an easy reheat and meal later in the month.
+You can even take it a step further and make a double batch and freeze half for an easy reheat-and-eat meal later in the month.
+Cook once, eat twice!A classic comfort food with a unique but oh-so-delicious twist.
+These Slow Cooker Chicken Sloppy Joe Sliders are a winner for the entire family.
+Click To Tweet

 Buns are nice, but…

-So we nixed the buns for this recipe and opted instead for baked sweet potato slices to up their fiber, vitamin and mineral content.
-Plus we added some fresh spinach and broccoli slaw or shredded cabbage for crunch.
-Though a few dill pickle slices or some thinly sliced red onion would also be great additions.
+So we nixed the buns for this recipe and opted instead for baked sweet potato slices to up the fiber, vitamin and mineral content.
+Plus we added some fresh spinach and shredded cabbage for crunch.
+Just saying, a few dill pickle slices, dollop of garlic aioli mayo or some thinly sliced red onion would also be great additions.

 - 2 lbs. boneless chicken breast and/or thighs